bb-cli/bb-cli/README.md

 With this app you can see pull request, pipelines, branchs etc. from your terminal.

+# Installation
+__NOTE__: before install this package, you should have php installed on your machine.

+* Download `bb.phar` file from releases page.
+* Move downloaded file to path like `mv bb.phar /usr/local/bin/bb`

 # Help Command
 Help command lists available methods.
 `bb help`